FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 BlueDriver: If you’re a professional mechanic and looking for a compact wireless obd2 scanner then BlueDriver is the right choice.

-It offers all basic functionalities like reading DTCs, clearing codes, resetting check engine lights, and generating reports.
+It offers all basic diagnostics like reading DTCs, clearing codes, resetting check engine lights, and generating reports.

 3. Ease Of Use

-FIXD: This is a compact and portable device that can fix over 7000+ potential issues in your car and SUV trucks.
+FIXD: This is a compact and portable device that can diagnose over 7000+ potential issues in your car and SUV trucks.

 It supports all third-party apps like Torque Lite, Torque Pro, OBD Auto Doctor, Dashcommand, etc.